radicallyopensecurity/password-training/Readme.md

 # Password training
-This repositoy contains several demonstrations that could be used in security awareness trainings on the topic of password security.
+This repository contains several demonstrations that could be used in security awareness trainings on the topic of password security.

-## Technical requirments
+## Technical requirements
 These demonstations use docker to setup a container, based off the kali linux distribution.
 Therefore it is necessary to set up docker before attempting to preform the demonstrations.
 Details for Ubuntu 20.04 and Windows 10 will be provided below.

 ---